ALL STATE DATA UPDATED FOR 2023!

 Oregon Hearings Approval Over Time

-As the table and the below chart indicate, Oregon has consistently performed worse than the national average when it comes to approvals at the Hearing level.
-In 2018, Oregon ranked 28th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, historically Oregon has consistently performed betterthan the national average when it comes to approvals at the Hearing level.
+However, they recently passed the national average.
+In 2022, Oregon ranked 5th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Oregon are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Oregon may have a significant bearing on your chances for approval.